Quebec City old town and Chateau Frontenac

 My Logbook: A French-Canadian Fairytale

-We tied up right below the old city, so close that we could look straight up at the Château Frontenac from the Basse-ville (Lower Town) funicular.
-The second we stepped off the ship the air smelled like wood smoke and maple — fall in Quebec City hits different.
-Here's the thing that stopped me in my tracks: this is the only walled city in North America north of Mexico.
-4.6 miles of fortifications, virtually all intact, circling a UNESCO World Heritage Site that's been standing since Samuel de Champlain founded Fort Saint Louis in 1608.
-We took the funicular up to the Haute-ville (Upper Town) and spent the whole morning wandering like kids in a storybook.
+I watched the Chateau Frontenac rise from behind the bow rail like a castle lifted straight out of a storybook, its copper turrets catching the first amber light of morning.
+We tied up right below the old city, so close that I could look straight up at those grand stone walls from the Basse-ville (Lower Town) funicular landing.
+The second I stepped off the ship the air smelled like wood smoke and warm maple, a scent so rich I could almost taste it — fall in Quebec City hits different from anywhere else I have ever been.
+Here is the thing that stopped me in my tracks: this is the only walled city in North America north of Mexico.
+4.6 miles of fortifications, virtually all intact, circling a UNESCO World Heritage Site that has been standing since Samuel de Champlain founded Fort Saint Louis in 1608.
+We took the funicular up to the Haute-ville (Upper Town) and spent the whole morning wandering like kids in a storybook, my eyes darting from rooftop to cobblestone to painted mural.

-The Château Frontenac dominates the skyline like something out of a Grimm Brothers tale — built in 1893 by the Canadian Pacific Railway, 661 rooms, and supposedly the most photographed hotel in the world.
+The Chateau Frontenac dominates the skyline like something out of a Grimm Brothers tale — built in 1893 by the Canadian Pacific Railway, 661 rooms, and supposedly the most photographed hotel in the world.
 I believe it.
 Every angle is a postcard.
-I ducked into the lobby just to gawk at the wood-paneled grandeur (you don't have to be a guest — just walk in like you belong).
-From the Terrasse Dufferin boardwalk behind it, the St. Lawrence River spreads out below like molten silver.
+I ducked into the lobby just to gawk at the wood-paneled grandeur (you do not have to be a guest — just walk in like you belong).
+From the Terrasse Dufferin boardwalk behind it, the St. Lawrence River spreads out below like molten silver, and I heard the distant echo of a ferry horn bouncing off the cliff face.
+My wife squeezed my hand and whispered that she felt like we had slipped through a crack in time.

 Top Excursions from Quebec City